feiglab/ProteinStructureEmbedding/README.md

 ### Overview

 This section describes how to generate embeddings for all PDB files within a specified directory.
-Embeddings are crucial for downstream prediction tasks and are saved for subsequent use.
+Embeddings are crucial for downstream prediction tasks and can be saved for subsequent use.

 ### Steps to Generate Embeddings